Blade Runner meets Golden Girls in this Cyberpunk Epic!

 Anastasia may be central to the story, but the other characters truly shine as well.
 Nadia provided a compelling foil for Vesna during her recovery, adding depth to their dynamic.
 Dimitra was a cold-hearted thug, but an absolute badass you can’t help but admire.
 And Yana brought a spark of youthful brilliance, like a kid sister who’s way too smart for her own good.
 The political intrigue between the University and the Board kept me hooked, and every character added a unique layer to the questions of morality and science.
 This world feels alive and intricately built—an amazing read.

 Babushka dives into ethics and science in a way I didn’t expect from a cyberpunk book.
 The tension between the characters and their loyalty to Gred vs. their own ambitions kept me hooked.
-I loved the layers in the plot – from the mysterious AI Babushka to the drug trade scandals.
+I loved the layers in the plot.
+From the mysterious AI Babushka to the drug trade scandals.
 Each chapter added a new twist, making it a challenging but rewarding read.

 The AI, Babushka, only appears in one chapter, but that chapter left such an impression.
 Babushka isn’t just a tool; it feels almost alive, with a mysterious agenda of its own.
 Its brief interaction with Maria brought up so many questions about control and evolution.
 Even though we don’t see Babushka much, the way it has subtly influenced society and the ethical questions it raises stuck with me long after.
 I only wish there was more!